OVERVIEW

 LEARNINGS

 Technical writing is, at its core, education.
 We are teaching users about our products, beyond just how to use them.
-In order to accomplish this goal, I learned that more content isn't always the answer.
-Sometimes removing information or being intentional about the placement of content can make the main idea more clear.
+I learned that more content isn't always the answer.
+Often times removing information and being intentional about the placement of content helps with a user's understanding.
 Placing clear, instructional writing within the user interface itself is an effective and accessible way to provide valuable context.